Cruciate ligament rupture dog

 Symptoms

-Here we explain the anatomy of the knee in dogs and how to recognize a cruciate ligament tear in your dog.
+Here we explain the anatomy of the knee in dogs and explain how you can recognize a torn cruciate ligament in your dog.

 02

-In this section, we will go over how a veterinarian can clearly diagnose canine cruciate ligament rupture.
+In this section we will look at how a veterinarian can clearly diagnose a torn cruciate ligament in a dog.

 03